evaherbst/MyoGenerator/README.md

 **Note:** If you aligned the muscle nicely with the bevels and curvature there should not be any issues with messy geometry (e.g. edges crossing each other).
 However, if you have a very tight curve in your muscle, or if you used Boolean difference operations, you could end up with messy geometry.
 Using Mesh > Clean Up > Merge by distance and playing around with the slider can help clean this up, but be careful because it can smooth over some of the geometry.
 You can also use Voxel remeshing in Sculpt mode to get a better mesh (since the Boolean intersection operation can result in faces with different number of edges).
 Again, ensure that the remeshing is not overly smoothing your geometry.

 ## Add-on Installation

  The add-on currently works for versions 2.91.0 - 2.93.0.
 Blender can be installed [here](https://www.blender.org/).

- To install the add-on, download this repository, zip the Add-on folder, and then follow the instructions [here](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html).
+ To install the add-on, download this repository, extract all, zip the Add-on folder, and then follow the instructions [here](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html), selecting the zipped Add-on Folder

  ## Troubleshooting Errors

  - Note that you need to close the .csv file with the muscle metrics before more information can be written to it.
 Otherwise you will get an error.
  - If you do not have permissions to write and read and edit files in the folder you designated, this will throw an error.
 This could be a problem in university settings where researchers do not always have admin accounts (although for some of us it has worked without admin rights, so it probably depends on the exact permissions you have).
 We recommend testing on another computer with admin rights if possible or contacting your IT department.

+## Notes about File Management
+- It is possible to work on a Blender muscle file, save, then open in another computer and update volumes (tested 15.11).
+- Note that if working on several muscle models, make sure the folders that the data is saved to have distinct file names (the same file name should technically be possible if saving in different folders, but this is not recommended, because your file name should include specifics of the model that the muscle metrics were obtained from=.